Bruised (film)

 Bruised is a 2020 sports drama film starring and directed by Halle Berry in her directorial debut, who also served as the producer.
 It co-stars Shamier Anderson, Adan Canto, Sheila Atim, Stephen McKinley Henderson and Adriane Lenox.
 The screenplay was written by Michelle Rosenfarb.

 Bruised had its world premiere at the 2020 Toronto International Film Festival on September 12, 2020 and was later released in select theaters and on Netflix in November 2021.
 The film received mixed reviews from critics, who praised Berry's directing and acting, but criticized the screenplay, and inconsistent tone of the film.
-Following its release, viewership on Netflix generated a multipicture-deal for Berry.
+Following its release, viewership on Netflix generated a multi-picture deal for Berry.

 Plot

 Four years after forfeiting a major fight, former UFC fighter Jackie "Pretty Bull" Justice lives with her boyfriend and manager, Desi, in inner-city Newark.
 Earning a living as a housecleaner, Jackie relies on alcohol to cope with the tedium of her daily life.
 Desi pushes Jackie to start fighting again, but she refuses, angrily blaming him for mismanaging her career.

 Desi takes Jackie to an illegal underground match, hoping to sign a new fighter.
 Recognized, the "Werewolf" provokes her into fighting.
 When Jackie finally loses her temper, she pins the Werewolf down and headbutts her unconscious.
 Catching the eye of Immaculate, a local promoter of the all-female MMA league Invicta Fighting Championships, he recruits Jackie and sets her up with Bobbi "Buddhakan" Berroa and Pops, his best trainers, to get back into fighting shape.

-Heading home, Jackie and Desi are pulled over by Jackie's estranged mother Angel who has brought Manny, Jackie's son who she has not seen since he was an infant.
+Heading home, Jackie and Desi are pulled over by Jackie's estranged mother Angel who has brought Manny, Jackie's six-year-old son who she has not seen since he was an infant.
 Manny has been placed into her custody after his father, Jackie's former boyfriend, was killed in a shooting.
 The trauma caused Manny to stop speaking entirely.

-Manny moves in with his mother, and Jackie, under Buddhakan's guidance, slowly regains her old form.
-Immaculate convinces her to sign a management contract with him; infuriating Desi, but they eventually patch things up.
+Manny moves in with his mother, and Jackie, under Buddhakan's guidance, slowly gets back in shape.
+Immaculate convinces her to sign a contract with him excluding a manager; infuriating Desi, but they eventually patch things up.
 Growing closer to Buddhakan, Jackie learns she is also a mother, but has not seen her child in over two years following the breakdown of her marriage.

 Jackie enrolls Manny into school while learning to be a mother, even dumping all of her alcohol down the sink.
 However, Jackie's relationship with Desi deteriorates, until he finally snaps, smashing Manny's keyboard and hitting Jackie in the face when she tries to stop him.
-Jackie moves out with Manny, leaving him for good.
+Jackie leaves him for good with Manny.
 Angel reluctantly allows them to move in with her until the fight.